fedellen/list-together/README.md

 ## **🤔 Possible todos after release**

-- Implement offline mutation capabilties for Apollo Client
+- Implement offline mutation capabilities for Apollo Client
 - Convert callbacks to Redis to prevent them from being cancelled
 - Add an `./app` directory with a React Native version of List Together